centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 There is no distinction between a hyperlink or an action through the design of the ns-cta component.
 Use its textual content to convey the intent of the CTA to the user.

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->

+## ns-datepicker

+> Use to help the user enter a date in a form.

+This component wraps our ns-inputter component.
+Guidelines defined on the ns-inputter should also be followed when using this component. ns-inputter documentation.